-Employers are bound by statute to provide maternity leave, paternity leave, adoption leave and parental leave under the appropriate circumstances to eligible employees (depending on the leave being taken employees will need no continuous employment, 26 weeks or in some case , , one year).
+Employers are bound by statute to provide maternity leave, paternity leave, adoption leave, parental leave and shared parental leave.
+The statutory eligibility criteria will apply to all leave entitlements.
 Employers are also bound to consider requests for flexible working.

 Appendix F, Guidance Note 10 should be read in conjunction with this Rule.